Central University of Rajasthan: Schools and departments

-The university is organised into twelve schools, each of which has several departments:
+The university is organized into twelve schools, each of which has several departments:

 Academics

 Programmes

-CURAJ offers academic and research programmes in technology, science, humanities, commerce, management, public policy and social sciences.
+CU-R offers academic and research programmes in technology, science, humanities, commerce, management, public policy and social sciences.
 This includes five year integrated M.Sc. programmes in various fields, leading to the degree of B.Sc. and M.Sc.
 These programmes have four core subjects in the 1st and 2nd year (semester I - IV), and only one subject as major (like honors degree) in 3rd year (semester V & VI) in which the student will pursue the M.Sc. degree.
 The university offers various PG programmes with specialization, M. A. programmes, M.Sc. programmes and three-year Integrated M.Sc.
 B.Ed programmes.

 Admissions

-The university admits students to integrated M.Sc., integrated M.Sc.-B.Ed and PG programmes through the Common University Entrance Test (CUET) held yearly, and conducted at centers all over India.
-Admission to M. Tech. programme is made once a year on the basis of GATE score through centralized counselling for M.Tech./M.Arch./M.Plan..
-Admission to the doctoral programmes were accomplished through the CUET and followed by an interview.
+The university admits students to integrated M.Sc., integrated M.Sc.-B.Ed and PG programmes through the Common University Entrance Test (CUET) held yearly and conducted at centers all over India.
+Earlier, the university coordinated the Central Universities Common Entrance Test (CUCET) each year from its introduction.
+In 2017, ten universities took part in CUCET, which included Central University of Haryana, Central University of Jammu, Central University of Jharkhand, Central University of Karnataka, Central University of Kashmir, Central University of Kerala, Central University of Punjab, Central University of South Bihar, Central University of Tamil Nadu, Mahatma Gandhi Central University and Assam University.
+The last CUCET was held in 2020, in which15 Central Universities, 4 State Universities and the National Institute of Technology Tiruchirappalli participated.
+From 2021, the National Testing Agency has been assigned the task of conducting the Common University Entrance Test (CUET) for Postgraduate (PG) programmes.

+The admission to the Bachelor of Technology (BTech) degree is done through the seat allocated by Joint Seat Allocation Authority (JoSAA)/Central Seat Allocation Board (CSAB).
+However, the admission to the M.Tech. degree is made on the basis of GATE score through Centralized Counselling for M.Tech./M.Arch./M. Plan Admissions.

+Admission to the doctoral programmes are accomplished through the CUET and followed by an interview.

 Admission to B.Voc. (interior design) programme is done through an aptitude test conducted by the university.

-The university coordinates CUET each year from its introduction.
-In 2017, ten universities are taking part in CUET, including CURAJ.
-Other universities are Central University of Haryana, Central University of Jammu, Central University of Jharkhand, Central University of Karnataka, Central University of Kashmir, Central University of Kerala, Central University of Punjab, Central University of South Bihar, Central University of Tamil Nadu, Mahatma Gandhi Central University and Assam University.

-Research

-The university offers Ph.D. programs in each department.

-Rankings
+Accreditation and rankings

-Central University of Rajasthan was ranked in the 151–200 band by the National Institutional Ranking Framework (NIRF) universities ranking of 2022.
+Central University of Rajasthan was ranked in the 151–200 band by the NIRF universities ranking of 2024.

+The university has received A++ Grade from NAAC.

 Student life

+Activities

-Besides academics, a range of societies and clubs exist for students like the student-run University Magazine called उdaan, the film club, the music club, the dance club, the photography club known as the Lenswala, The Mathletes, the Navsrijan Society and the Economics Society of CURAJ.
-The annual cultural fest is known as Marukriti.
+Besides academics, a range of societies and clubs exist for students like the student-run University Magazine called उdaan, the film club, the music club, the dance club, the photography club known as the Lenswala, The Mathletes, the Navsrijan Society and the Economics Society of CU-R. The annual cultural fest is known as Marukriti.
 Math Earth, the Economania, Impresario and Myriad Hues are the annual fests of the respective department and student societies of the university.
 The university's students also participate in regional and national level inter-university fests and competitions like the Association of Indian Universities annual fest known as UNIFEST.